 The road to employment that UW-NL has mapped out for the 30 selected refugees involves five steps.

-- Our partnership with Tent.org and Refugee Talent Hub enables us to identify job opportunities with one of 30 multinational companies.
+- Our partnership with The Tent Partnership for Refugees and Refugee Talent Hub enables us to identify job opportunities with one of 30 multinational companies.
 Our partner Edu4u will post job descriptions online targeting the Netherlands-based community of refugees.

 - From the 200-odd applicants expected to come forward we make a selection of 30 refugees.
 Our partner Netwerkpro will implement the programme for the women among them.
 Those not selected will be placed on a roster for future employment.